Frequently Asked Questions about LED Technology and Fixtures

 CRI is Color Rendering Index.
 It is a measurement of the quality of light.
 Where as lumens is a measurement of the quantity of light, CRI is the measurement of quality.
 It is a scale between 0 and 100.
 0 is bad, 100 is great.
 LED's typically are in the 70-95 range.
 The higher the CRI, the more expensive the LED chip, and therefore the more expensive the product itself.

 DLC is DesignLights Consortium, the governing body that certifies the quality and efficiency of LED Lights.
 It is a standard similar to Energy Star.
 Where as Energy Star is for home owner type products, DLC is for commercial grade LED products.
-A DLC Listed product may be eligible for rebates.
+A DLC Qualified product may be eligible for rebates.
 Your local utility designates whether you are eligible for rebates or not, and it varies between utility companies.
 Currently there are two standard, DLC Standard and DLC Premium.
 DLC Premium is more efficient and will save you more money in terms of operating costs.

 26. What's better, new fixtures or retrofitting?

 That's not a simple answer.
 For example, if your fixtures are relatively new and in good shape, retrofitting is a very good option.
 If your fixtures are old and deteriorating, then you might want to consider a new fixture.
 Both new and retrofit should last a long time.
 Both should perform well.
-Retrofitting is not prone to failure if you purchase the right LED Retrofit Kit to replace your existing bulbs.
-So the simple is there are no simple answers.
-Call us and we can help you.
+Retrofitting is not prone to failure if you purchase the right LED retrofit kit to replace your existing bulbs.
+So the simple is there are no simple answers, but you can click here to learn more.